 - Increase findability and utilization to support better content engagement

 - Understand how upstream lifecycle management ultimately impacts content performance.

-We pulled together the top highlights from the webinar below.
+We pulled together our top highlights from what Forrester presented on the webinar below.
 Ready to dive in?

 Challenges related to content

 Content is more than just the assets you distribute across channels and platforms.
 If you're doing it right, your brand creates content experiences that help to show your buyers and customers that you know and understand them.